 Constructed in the 14th century, Glamis was given to Sir John Lyon in 1372 and has remained in the Lyon family ever since.
 Lady Elizabeth Bowes-Lyon, better known as The Queen Mother, spent much of her childhood in this splendid castle.

 Later, the young Elizabeth II and her sister Princess Margaret enjoyed many summers here too.
-And if you’re a fan of Shakespeare’s work, you might also recognise it as the location of Macbeth.
+And if you’re a fan of Shakespeare’s work, you may also recognise it as the location of Macbeth.

 The real Balmoral Castle, set in the wild landscapes of the Cairngorms National Park, was famously the favourite residence of Queen Elizabeth II.
 It’s also the place where she passed away.